North Jersey: Geography

-Various definitions
+Definitions

 One particular definition of North Jersey includes all points in New Jersey north of I-295 in the western part of the state and all points north of I-195 in the eastern part of the state.
-Another definition uses the old 1958 telephone area code (not the modern area code) and all its additions, as this area code loosely included all of New Jersey north of Trenton.
-Some people, especially residents of the northern tier of counties, use a narrower definition, counting only that area north of the mouth of the Raritan River.
-Conversely, people in the most southern parts of the state and within the Philadelphia metropolitan area (ie South Jersey), when using a two-portion approach that excludes “Central Jersey” as a separate category, may define North Jersey as consisting of Ocean County and every county north of it, essentially placing all New Jersey counties within the New York metropolitan area under the definition of North Jersey.
+Another definition uses the old 1956-era 201 telephone area code, not the modern 201 area code, and all its additions, as this area code loosely included all of New Jersey north of Trenton.
+Some residents of the northern tier of counties use a narrower definition, counting only that area north of the mouth of the Raritan River.
+Conversely, people in South Jersey and within the Philadelphia metropolitan area, when using a two-portion approach that excludes Central Jersey as a separate category, may define North Jersey as consisting of Ocean County and every county north of it, essentially placing all New Jersey counties that are within the New York metropolitan area under the definition of North Jersey.
 The state is also sometimes described as having North Jersey and South Jersey separated from each other by Central Jersey.